ContriHUB/E-CP/README.md

 ### Features:

-+ Create dedicated folders for a specific problem
++ Create dedicated folders for a specific problem, with output and expected files
 + Create test sessions for a specific problem
++ Default code template can be added
-+
++ Cpp and Python supported

 ## Getting Started